 Reducing our reliance on disposables is not only better for the planet: quite frankly, it just feels a little bit fancy!

-- Napkins – Invest in a beautiful set that you can use year after year, or consider upcycled options.
+- Napkins – Invest in a beautiful set that you can use year after year.

 - Crackers – These Christmas crackers are refillable (and they still go off with a bang!).
 Or try making your own.